 - Beautiful and easy to read is better than “efficient”.
 Write code as if Donald Knuth was going to have a look at it.

-I hope this helps, it certainly has helped me realize of my limitations, to go back to learn the things I don’t know instead of reinventing the wheel, to foresee problems and to try to avoid the re-writing trap.
+I hope this helps, it certainly has helped me realize of my limitations, to go back to learn the things I don’t know instead of come up with suboptimal solutions, to foresee problems and to try to avoid the re-writing trap.